|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 When this bomber failed to return from the mission it was officially listed as Missing In Action (MIA).
 Other air crews reported they were attacked over the target by enemy night fighters.

 This B-17 crashed near Kulit village roughly six miles inland from Mandres Plantation on the Gazelle Peninsula on East New Britain.
-After the crash, native people visited the site and later a Japanese Army patrol arrived.
-The remains of the crew were buried in a shallow grave at the site.
+Afterwards, native people visited the crash site.
+Later, a Japanese Army patrol arrived and investigated the crash.
+At least one of the crew was buried in a shallow grave.
+Possibly, other crew members were also buried individually or in a group burial.

 Brian Bennett adds: